trevelyan/saito/README.md

 To run Saito just enter the lib/ directory and start the software:

 node start.js

+If you want to run Saito from the command-line and have the program continue to operate when you disconnect from the server or close your terminal, you can stick Saito into the background by going to the /lib directory and typing:

+nohup node start.js > saito.log 2> saito.err &

+Wait a few seconds and then hit "Cntl-C" (you will see the ^C command printed at the terminal but get no other indication of any changes).
+Then type "exit" to close your terminal.
+Saito will now continue running in the background -- note that if you do not hit Cntl-C and/or do not type exit the program will close when you close your terminal window or disconnect from the server.

 You can now connect to Saito through your browser: